 “If I walk around St James’ Park and I see the birds and the bees and the flowers and the trees, I get different ideas,” says the veteran parliamentarian.
 “I always think the inspiration you get from a walk is better than being in four walls.
 Your imagination doesn’t run free when you’re in an office.”

 Skinner’s appreciation for the outdoors stems from his time working beneath the ground in the coal mines of North East Derbyshire.
-“I said (to Draper) you’ve got to understand that miners used to be down the pit for eight hours and never seen the sunlight.
-When they came out, if the sun was shining, they got in it,” he says a lot of them went for walks or tended to their allotments, and it was only a small minority which went to the pub.
+“I said [to Draper] you’ve got to understand that miners used to be down the pit for eight hours and never seen the sunlight.
+When they came out if the sun was shining, they got in it.”
+He explains that a lot of miners went for walks or tended to their allotments in their free time and only a small minority went to the pub.

 Skinner followed his father and grandfather down the pits straight from school.
 Having worked as a miner for 20 years, he became a member of Derbyshire County Council in the 1960s.
 He recalls proudly how he was also lucky enough to be elected president of Derbyshire miners (made up of 45 pits) at the age of 32.
-He mentions it was his time as a miner that made him the person he is today.
+He mentions his time as a miner is what made him the person he is today.

 “I was shaped by the fact that I lived in a mining community where everybody lived cheek by jowl of one another,” says Skinner.
-His political views were formed from a much younger age, when he delivered papers age ten or eleven.
-A youthful Dennis Skinner used to read about the war and ‘everything else’.
+His political views were formed from a much younger age (ten or eleven).
+A youthful Dennis Skinner used to read about the war and ‘everything else’ in the papers he delivered as a schoolboy.
 “The idea that politics begins in Parliament is a nonsense.”
 He says.

 It’s obvious Skinner is proud of his working-class, industrial past and passionate about his mining background as he refers back to those days regularly throughout the interview.

-“There always has been a lack of working-class people in Parliament,” insists Skinner.
+“There always has been,” insists Skinner.
 Off the top of his head, he recalls there being around ’40 or 50’ ex-miners in Parliament in the late 50s and 60s.
 He describes how numbers began to dwindle when he became an MP in 1970, and tells me a lot of current MPs now come from professional backgrounds, like lawyers and political advisers.
 That’s not to say he agrees with the lack of working-class representation in the Commons.

-“I’m staggered there aren’t more working class people in Parliament.
-“When you think, there are a million people who work in the health service, yet there’s probably only half a dozen MPs in Parliament, on all sides, that have had experience in the NHS.
+“I’m staggered there aren’t more working class people in Parliament,” He adds: “When you think, there are a million people who work in the health service, yet there are probably only half a dozen MPs in Parliament, on all sides, that have had experience in the NHS.

-I challenge Skinner to explain, taking into account his 47 years of Parliamentary wisdom, what could be done to break down the barriers which prevent working-class people from entering politics and to ensure the wider electorate are represented in Parliament.
+I challenge Skinner to explain, taking into account his 47 years of Parliamentary wisdom, what could be done to break down the barriers which prevent working-class people from entering politics to ensure the wider electorate is better represented.